What is a Self Employed 401k?

 A Self Employed 401k contribution consists of two parts, an employee salary deferral contribution and an employer profit sharing contribution.
 In 2020 the maximum allowable salary deferral contribution is $19,500 and $26,000 if age 50+ (not to exceed 100% of pay).
 In addition, a profit sharing contribution is permitted equal to 20% of net self employment income for unincorporated businesses or 25% of W-2 income for incorporated businesses.
 In 2020 the maximum Self Employed 401k contribution limit is $57,000 or $63,500 if age 50 or older.

-Self Employed 401k contribution calculation for an S or C corporation or an LLC taxed as a corporation.
+What is the Self Employed 401k contribution calculation for an S or C corporation or an LLC taxed as a corporation.

 - Employee Salary Deferral Contribution: In 2020, 100% of compensation up to the maximum of $19,500 or $26,000 if age 50 or older can be contributed to a Self Employed 401k.